linkedin

 Finally, after weeks or maybe even months, you’ve got your new employment contract in your hot little hands.
 Before you sign on the dotted line and pop the Champagne, make sure you know and understand the ins-and-outs of what you’re signing.

-An Employment contract is usually pretty standard, but you always need to read through them thoroughly.
-With a lot of information to process, be sure to pay extra attention to these 6 key areas.
+An employment contract is usually pretty standard, but you always need to read through it thoroughly.
+With a lot of information to process, be sure to pay extra attention to these six key areas.

 1. Remuneration Details

 Check that the details are what you’re expecting.
 Will you be paid a base plus superannuation or a salary package?
-If it’s the latter, to work out what your take home pay is, you’ll need to take out 9.5% (the current superannuation rate).
+If it’s the latter, to work out your take-home pay, you’ll need to subtract 11.5% (the current superannuation rate).
 If you are covered by an award, check that any leave loading or allowances are detailed in your contract.

 2. Probation Period

 A probation period is usually three or six months.
-It provides both you and the company an opportunity to try-on each other.
-During a probation period, you will have a shorter termination period.
+It provides both you and the company an opportunity to try each other out.
+During a probation period, you will have a shorter notice of termination period.
 You should know how long your probation period is.

 3. Leave Entitlements